andymax2007/seeker/createTemplate.md

 This python file is used to replace variables, and prepare files at template startup.

 ## PHP file
-PHP side is managed by seeker, do not include any PHP file
+PHP side is managed by seeker,do not include any PHP file